vishnuvisnu/flow-aggregation-service/README.md

 add (bytesRx, bytesTx) to table 2.
 ```
 ## Scaling Parameters
 Write API is constant time.
-Read API is O(combinations of source_app, dest_app and vpc_id).
+Read API is O(number of combinations of source_app, dest_app and vpc_id).
 Both read and write apis can
-be scaled not depending on number of events incoming.
+be scaled not depending on number of incoming events.
+Data need to be partitioned to maintain this scaling parameters for this service.
 ## Next
-This service is designed to work for querying by hour and grouping by the combination of source_app, destination_app and
+This service is designed to work for grouping by hour and aggregating by the combination of source_app, destination_app and
 vpc_id.
 Service can be extended to slice and dice by any combination of hour, source_app, destination_app and vpc_id with
 trivial changes to the code base.
 ### Partitioning
 This service maintains data structures for all the data in one place.
 Data need to be partitioned for the service to be
 available and scalable.
 Time (hour) can be used to partition the data assuming that time(hour) is always used to index
-the metrics which is usually the case with the metrics.
+the metrics which is usually the case with the operational metrics.
 Current design of the metricsDB can be extended to partition
 the data by hour.

 ## Testing